KelTec CP33 Review: Space Toy or Real Competition Pistol [Video]

 My accuracy rating is based on the pistol’s ability to fire varied types of ammo and still group.
 Sights were the limiting factor but set a baseline for improvement with various optical sights of the shooter’s choice.

 At 10 inches long and 6 inches tall, this is a big pistol.
 It is not designed for concealed carry.
-It’s size does not detract from its purpose as a stable platform for competition, and the grip length accommodates my average size hands well.
+Its size does not detract from its purpose as a stable platform for competition, and the grip length accommodates my average size hands well.
+The polymer grip contributes to the overall lightweight design and enhances the ergonomics of the CP33, making it comfortable to hold and control.

-Those with larger hands will find no issues with control.
+Speaking of control, those with larger hands will find no issues with the grip.
 The ambidextrous safety and charging handle makes operation easy for lefties.
 Although the slide release is on the left side of the frame, left-handed shooters may simply release the bolt with the charging handle instead.

 Holding the pistol, I feel in control.